-Netherlands halts visa service in Pakistan but denies closing embassy
+Netherlands resumes visa service in Pakistan after brief halt

 Pakistani government officials have said Bibi is in a secure location while the court considers her case.

-Additional reporting by Anthony Deutsch in Amsterdam; Reporting by Asif Shahzad; Editing by Robert Birsel
+Additional reporting by Anthony Deutsch in Amsterdam; Reporting by Asif Shahzad; Editing by Robert Birsel and David Stamp